• Skip to primary navigation

 • When onion becomes translucent, add ginger paste and garlic paste and cook for few minutes.

-• Now add all the dry spices, salt to taste and cook for few minutes.
+• Now add all the dry spice powders, salt to taste and cook for few minutes.

 • Meanwhile beat the curd adding a pinch of turmeric powder and add into the masala and start stirring it immediately.